nhatkytran/DataStructures-and-Algorithms-with-Python/README.md

 LeetCode - Array - Minimum Number of Moves to Seat Everyone KMP Algorithm
-LeetCode- String - Find the Index of the First Occurrence in a String
+LeetCode - String - Find the Index of the First Occurrence in a String

+# Day 158

+LeetCode - Array - Maximum Product Difference Between Two Pairs